Frequently Asked Questions

 If you haven’t entered since 2012, you’ll need to register and set up your own personal competition account.
 Once completed, you’ll be able to use the same email address and password for all future competitions.
 You can also then follow steps 1 to 3 above.

 Are there any age restrictions?

-The young competition is open to anyone aged 17 or under on 27 February 2014.
+The Young Competition is open to anyone aged 17 or under on Thursday 26 February 2015.

 Do I have to pay to enter?